Ismaelpbla/Medical_Insurance_costs/README.md

 # Medical Insurance Costs project

 This is a learning project from Codecademy.
-Where are going to analize the medical insurance costs of 1338 inputs
+Where are going to analize the medical insurance costs of 1338 inputs.

+I am going to use Exploratory Data Analysis to investigate wich ones of the variables have the most incidence in the medical charges.
+After this exploration I found that  variable smoker has the most incidence both alone and with other variables like bmi.